-Our panel database is unbalanced both because the scientists enter at different dates, and because some exit before 2002.
-We restrict the analysis in this paper to a panel analyzed by Turner and Mairesse (2005) containing 465 physicists, observed from 1986 to 1997, aged 26 to 60 and with twelve years of data.
-Tables 4 and 5 contain some simple statistics for our data.
-18 per cent of these researchers are female, rising from 15 per cent in the earliest cohort (those born 1936-40) to over 20 per cent in the last two cohorts (those born 1951-1960).
-About the same number have a doctorate degree from a Grande Ecole, of this number about 16 per cent are female.
-Over half of them (62 per cent) started their career in either Grenoble or Paris, which are considered the most important centers in this field.
+Our panel database is unbalanced both because the scientists enter at different dates, and because some exit before 2002.6 We restrict the analysis in this paper to a panel analyzed by Turner and Mairesse (2003) containing 465 physicists, observed from 1986 to 1997, aged 26-60 and with 12 years of data.
+Tables IV and V contain some simple statistics for our data.
+Of these researchers 18% are female, rising from 15% in the earliest cohort (those born 1936-1940) to over 20% in the last two cohorts (those born 1951-1960).
+About the same proportion have a doctorate degree from a Grande Ecole, of this number about 16% are female.7 Over half of them (62%) started their career in either Grenoble or Paris, which are considered the most important centers in this field.
 Almost half of the researchers changed labs at least once during their career.
-The median number of researchers in the labs in which they worked was 43, and the sample published at a slightly higher rate than their labs (2.7 papers per year versus 2.3 for the average researcher in the lab).
+The average number of researchers in the labs in which they worked was 46, and the sample published at a slightly higher rate than their labs (2.7 papers per year versus 2.3 for the average researcher in the lab).